For additional installation information, refer to The Brick Industry Association (BIA)

 the slight movement of foundry flats during the firing process creates enough variation to require a 3/8" grout joint. in turn, this grouted finish makes for the traditional surface expected in a brick-like installation.

-At clé, we suggest 4 grout shades in sanded grout filler for foundry flats - natural gray, brown, red, and charcoal. and by simply interchanging any of these grout shades with any of the foundry flat colors- you can produce a myriad of color combinations and surfaces.
+At clé, we suggest using Mapei Flexcolor CQ, which is intended for unglazed tiles, in the shades "timberwolf", "bamboo", "brick red" and "charcoal". by simply interchanging any of these grout shades with any of the foundry flat colors- you can produce a myriad of color combinations and surfaces.

 additionally, grout can also serve as a more pronounced design element should the specifier prefer a more rustic surface, mimicking a historical patina. this can be acquired by the deliberate application of grout film which coats random areas of the flats creating a much more rough and "coated" brick surface.